chopperbrian/DigiAsset_Core_Windows/readme.md

 This fork builds a Windows version with Visual Studio and MSVC in the main branch, with upstream tracking in the 'upstream-master' branch.

-Note: If you want to skip the build you can download the DigiAsset for Windows Installer, which will install the files in to c:\digiasset_core_windows or whatever path you chose.
+Note: If you want to skip the build you can download the DigiAsset for Windows self extracting exe, and extract to c:\digiasset_core_windows or whatever path you chose.
 You will still need to install the IPFS Desktop and DigiByte Core wallet with the changes from below.
 You can run DigiAsset_Core.exe from a cmd prompt, as well as DigiAsset_core-web.exe from another cmd prompt.

 ### Prerequisites